matfij/academia/php-laravel/drill-queue/README.md

 -   @csrf - protects agains cross-site request forgery in which attacker tricks the authenticated user (active session) to send a request to this website endpoint by generating a CSRF token and adding it to form data.
 Required for secure forms.

+## Concepts

+-   sessions - stores auth user data, in order to be distributed should be stored in a DB